modernweb-dev/rocket/packages/cli/demo/docs/blog/introducing-mdjs.md

 - replace all relative imports with `unpkg.com` and the name of the package.json + relative path for it
 - create a secured iframe
 - position the iframe absolute as an overlays
-- put the javascript and html code inside the iframe
+- put the JavaScript and HTML code inside the iframe
 - the button becomes a toggle to show/hide the iframe

 Some of the tasks are more complicated and require some extra work to make it secure but in essence, that's it.